 Script is used for Transaction checks, specifying the JSON script that defines the entire transaction.
 This is an advanced feature, and we suggest you use the transaction editor on the checks page instead.
 Please also refer to our Transaction Checks Basics support article for more information.

-Sensitivity defines the number of locations that must be down before an alert is sent.
-This value defaults to 2, which is the minimum we recommend to avoid false positives.
+Sensitivity defines the number of Locations that must be down before an alert is sent.
+This value defaults to 2 because we recommend a minimum of three locations, with a Sensitivity of two failures in order to avoid false positives.

 Specifies whether to use IPv4, IPv6 or any available address of the target host.
 Possible values are: IPV4 or IPV6.
 Leave this cell blank to use any available IP version.